-We’re on a Mission to Empower.
+We’re on a mission to empower.

-Our mission to help low-income single parents graduate from college or vocational training with the skills necessary to achieve economic independence.
+Project Self-Sufficiency helps low-income single parents graduate from college or vocational training with the skills necessary to achieve economic independence.
 We do this by providing customized, wraparound services throughout their educational journey and transition into career.

 Did you know?